out on the town

 one stop shop

-- A store that fulfils various requirements which is preferable by customers.
+- a store that fulfills various requirements which is preferable by customers

 - That corner store is a one stop shop for anyone looking for video games.